njkbr99/r_d-devops-homework/3-Jenkins/README.md

 ### Issue: "command not found: docker-compose"

 **Solution:** Use `docker compose` (with space) instead of `docker-compose` (with hyphen).
 Modern Docker Desktop uses Docker Compose V2.

+### Issue: "ERROR: Couldn't find any revision to build.
+Verify the repository and branch configuration for this job."

+**Solution:** Specify a branch other than `main` in the Source Code Management step.

 ### Issue: "Cannot run program 'mvn'"